 - It’s really old

-Not only was surety mentioned in the ancient Code of Hammurabi (circa 1754 BC), it is mentioned in the Bible and in The Quran.
-Ancient Roman ordinances required surety for the construction of buildings, walls and highways.
+Not only was surety mentioned in the ancient Code of Hammurabi (circa 1754 BC), but it is also mentioned in the Bible and in The Quran.
+Ancient Roman ordinances required surety for the construction of buildings, walls, and highways.
 Corporate surety as we know it today began in the United States in the late 19th century.